As a blogger, an email list is one of the most important things you need to have in order to grow your audience and if you ever plan to sell anything.

 - Navigation bar

-- You picked an email service provider that works best for you
+- Select an email service provider that works best for you

 - You have ideas for opt-in freebies to get people to sign up for

 If you already have an email list but haven’t exactly done much with it (no judgments here!)
 Grab my free List-Building Blueprint that outlines my 5-step framework to get your next 100 email list subscribers!

 - My 5-step framework to get your next 100 subscribers